 Echo Lake Camp Office Phone #: (530) 659-7539 (Summer Months Only)

-Family Camp (All Ages) We are excited to offer a variety of camp programs at Echo Lake Camp in Summer 2015, including the return of Berkeley Sierra Family Camp, new Fish Camp sessions, 50+ Camps, and three Youth Residential Camp sessions.
+Echo Lake Family Camp (All Ages) We are excited to offer a variety of camp programs at Echo Lake Camp in Summer 2016, including the return of Berkeley Sierra Family Camp, new Fish Camp sessions, 50+ Camps, and three Youth Residential Camp sessions.
 Like last summer, camp will be filled with great activities and incredible outdoor opportunities.
 The green chair circle, quiet hours, canoeing, the staff show, table night, theme days, tie-dye, campfires, and excellent swimming and hiking will all be a part of our Family Camp program, and new this year, Fish Camp campers can enjoy Echo Lake at their own pace.
 Of course, people make up the heart and soul of camp, and some of your favorite BTC staff-- full of Camp Spirit -- will be there to greet you.
 And you—the campers—will help keep the traditions, customs, and fun alive for generations of Berkeley campers to come.

-Youth Camp (AGES 7-14) 2015 Registration Now Open!
-Youth Camp is a five-day overnight summer camp available in three sessions.
+Youth Camp (AGES 7-14): Youth Camp is a five-day overnight summer camp available in three sessions.
 The goal of our staff is to create an exciting and nurturing environment where kids can develop self-confidence, teamwork, and try fun challenges.
 We want our youth to get a sense of connection with themselves, their friends, and the environment.
 Each cabin has a leader who emphasizes safety, leads recreational activities, and serves as a mentor.
 Daily activities include: canoeing, swimming, sports, all-camp games, fishing, archery, arts & crafts and hiking.
 In the evenings campers participate in events like a night hike, campfire, a dance, stargazing, or a talent show.
 Campers build fond memories and lasting friendships.

 Transportation Provided: Supervised transportation is provided for youth camp participants.
 A Charter Bus will transport campers to and from downtown Berkeley.
 Pickup is tentatively scheduled for 8:00 AM on Monday in front of the Berkeley Unified School District, 2100 Martin Luther King Jr. Way (TENTATIVE), returning by 5:00 PM Friday, to the same location.